What is Operational Risk?

 According to the Basel III framework, operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 This definition includes legal risk, but excludes strategic and reputational risk.

-(i) the Basic Indicator Approach
+(1) the Basic Indicator Approach;

-(iii) Advanced Measurement Approaches (AMA)
+(3) Advanced Measurement Approaches (AMAs).

 Banks are encouraged to move along the spectrum of available approaches as they develop more sophisticated operational risk measurement systems and practices.